-- 5.3.4.5.1 Other critical channels.
-Audio warning signals shall not interfere with any other critical functions or warning signals, or mask any other critical audio signals. - 5.3.4.5.2 Separate channels.
+5.3.4.5.1 Other critical channels.
+Audio warning signals shall not interfere with any other critical functions or warning signals, or mask any other critical audio signals.

+5.3.4.5.2 Separate channels.
 Where a warning signal delivered to a headset might mask another essential audio signal, separate channels may be provided to direct the warning signal to one ear and the other essential audio signal to the other ear.
-When required by operating conditions, this dichotic presentation may also alternate the two signals from ear to ear. - 5.3.5 Verbal warning signals. - 5.3.5.1 Nature of signals.
-Verbal warning signals shall consist of: - a. an initial alerting (non speech) signal to attract attention and to designate the general problem, and - b. a brief standardized verbal message to identify the specific condition and to suggest appropriate action. - 5.3.5.2 Intensity.
-Verbal alarms for critical functions shall be not less than 20 dB above the speech interference level at the operating position of the intended receiver. - 5.3.5.3 Vocal criteria. - 5.3.5.3.1 Type of voice.
-The voice shall be distinctive and mature. - 5.3.5.3.2 Delivery style.
-The messages shall be presented in a formal, impersonal manner. - 5.3.5.4 Speech processing.
+When required by operating conditions, this dichotic presentation may also alternate the two signals from ear to ear.

+5.3.5 Verbal warning signals.

+5.3.5.1 Nature of signals.
+Verbal warning signals shall consist of:

+a. an initial alerting (non speech) signal to attract attention and to designate the general problem, and b. a brief standardized verbal message to identify the specific condition and to suggest appropriate action.

+5.3.5.2 Intensity.
+Verbal alarms for critical functions shall be not less than 20 dB above the speech interference level at the operating position of the intended receiver.

+5.3.5.3 Vocal criteria.

+5.3.5.3.1 Type of voice.
+The voice shall be distinctive and mature.

+5.3.5.3.2 Delivery style.
+The messages shall be presented in a formal, impersonal manner.

+5.3.5.4 Speech processing.
 Verbal warning signals shall be processed only when necessary to increase or preserve intelligibility, such as by increasing the strength of consonant sounds relative to vowel strength.
-Where a signal must be relatively intense because of high ambient noise, peak-clipping (see MIL-HDBK-1908) may be used to protect the listener against auditory overload. - 5.3.5.5 Message content.
-Word selection priority shall be intelligibility, aptness, and conciseness, in that order. - 5.3.5.6 Critical warnings and priorities. - 5.3.5.6.1 Critical warning signals.
-Critical warning signals shall be repeated with not more than a 3-second pause between messages until the condition is corrected or overridden by the crew. - 5.3.5.6.2 Message priorities.
+Where a signal must be relatively intense because of high ambient noise, peak-clipping may be used to protect the listener against auditory overload.

+5.3.5.5 Message content.
+Word selection priority shall be intelligibility, descripitiveness, and conciseness, in that order.
+To provide sufficient context for comprehension, not less than four syllables should be used unless the resulting message would be inconsistent with standard practice.

+5.3.5.6 Critical warnings and priorities.

+5.3.5.6.1 Critical warning signals.
+Critical warning signals shall be repeated with not more than a 3-second pause between messages until the condition is corrected or overridden by the crew.

+5.3.5.6.2 Message priorities.
 A priority system shall be established to ensure that higher criticality messages override the presentation of lesser priority messages.
 If two or more incidents or malfunctions occur simultaneously, the message having the higher priority shall be given first.
 The remaining messages shall follow in order of priority.
-In the event of a complete subsystem failure, the system shall integrate previous messages via electronic gating and report the subsystem rather than the outponent failure.
+In the event of a complete subsystem failure, the system shall integrate previous messages via electronic gating and report the subsystem rather than the component failure.